jmdelouis/SRoll/readthedocs/docs/source/methods.rst

   :align: center

 |
+Algorithm is based on the redundancy of different observations of the signal in pixel made by the same detector at different times, or by different detectors in the same pointing period, to determine the response of each bolometer.

 During the mission, the satellite observed the same area of the sky several times with a time shift of one rotation.
 In the case of the CMB observation the signal observed between a time t and t1(+1 rotation) does not change or changes very little, so the hypothesis is that the differences between theses observations are instrumental  or foreground effects .
 We then extract these offsets by calculating the difference between observation at t and t1.